 Generally, any expense that qualifies for inclusion under the Credit for Child and Dependent Care Expenses section on your federal income tax return also qualifies for reimbursement from the Dependent Care FSA (DCFSA) Option.

-For a complete and up-to-date list of eligible expenses, contact ConnectYourCare, the FSA administrator, by visiting ConnectYourCare.com or calling 1.877.292.4040.
+For a complete and up-to-date list of eligible expenses, contact Optum Financial, the FSA administrator, by visiting optumfinancial.com or calling 1.877,292,4040.

 Listed below are a few examples of eligible expenses: